-The answer is simple; Peter Sampson.
-The owner of Paradise Wildlife Park, he was an accomplished speedway rider in the 1960s.
-He rode for teams such as Rayleigh, Hackney, Rye House, Swindon and Newcastle.
+The answer is simple: Peter Sampson.
+For those who aren’t yet aware of the meaning behind the name, let us explain.
+Peter Sampson is the illustrious owner of Paradise Wildlife Park and was an accomplished speedway racer in the 1960s.
+He rode for teams such as Rayleigh, Hackney, Rye House, Swindon and Newcastle…quite an impressive list!

-So, when the idea of creating a Speedway Museum was suggested, Peter swiftly offered it a home at Paradise.
+So when the idea of creating a speedway museum was suggested, Peter swiftly offered it a home at our park.

-Our aim is to create interest for both speedway supporters and riders and also to visitors of Paradise Wildlife Park; who may never have had the opportunity to experience the unique noise, smell, speed and sheer excitement of the sport.
+Our aim with the speedway museum is to create an interest for both speedway supporters and riders and also all of our Paradise Wildlife Park visitors who are yet to have the opportunity to experience the unique noise, smell, speed and sheer excitement of the sport!

 So whether you’re a die-hard supporter or are new to the sport, there are hundreds of exhibits and memorabilia to keep you interested and make your day at our zoo as memorable as possible.
 Visit our museum shop on the way out and take home one of our great souvenirs to remember your trip to the National Speedway Museum.